originphp/website/source/docs/development/testing.md

 Returns the response object from the last request

-## Testing Console Shell Scripts
+## Testing Console Commands

-Like controllers there is a console integration test trait which makes testing a breeze.
+Like with `Controllers` there is a console integration test trait which makes testing `Commands` a breeze.

 ```php
 use Origin\TestSuite\OriginTestCase;